-The freshwater pearl mussel survey in June 2009 found both rooted macrophytes and filamentous green algae flock to be present at levels higher than 5%, i.e. outside the target for favourable conservation status.
-Rooted macrophytes were found at up to 15% coverage of mussel habitat areas, and filamentous green algae at up to 100% coverage.
+The freshwater pearl mussel survey in September 2008 and August and September 2009 found strong growth of rooted macrophytes (mainly Rannunculus) and filamentous green algal flock to be present at levels higher than 5%, i.e. outside the target for favourable conservation status.
 The Freshwater Pearl mussel Regulations 2009 refer to macrophyte cover at the site of the mussels rather than within the whole river as it is the direct impact of inappropriate growth that affects the mussel individuals.
 Mussel beds occur at stable areas of river bed, and it is here that silt and nutrient effects are most severe.
 More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophyte or FGA growth, whereas show flowing areas with sediment accumulations are areas where macrophytes would be naturally present.
-The Owenmore is therefore in unfavourable status for this habitat element of the 2009 regulations.
+The presence of up to 50% Rannunculus growing at the site of mussel habitat is an indicator of poor silted habitat and elevated nutrients.
+The Allow is in unfavourable status for this habitat element of the 2009 regulations.